 - Concave abdomen

 DiagnosisDiagnosis is frequently made on prenatal ultrasound.
-If not found prior to birth, your doctor will perform a physical exam.
-A chest x-ray may be done to confirm the presence of abdominal organs in the chest cavity.
+If not found prior to birth, a physical exam will be done.
+A may be done to confirm the presence of abdominal organs in the chest cavity.
 Images may be taken of your child's bodily structures.
 This can be done with achest x-ray.

 Improving parent-adolescent sexual communication has been noted as one factor that could help to encourage adolescents to practice safer sex behavior.
 This study found that sexual communication with parents plays a small protective role in safer sex behavior among adolescents.

 Celiac Disease May Increase the Risk of Bone Fractures